Disease & outbreak intelligence

 FAQ

-- No. Outbreak Radar aggregates links and summaries from official and reputable public sources.
-Always follow guidance from your local public health authority and your clinician.
+- No. We compile links and summaries from official agencies and other vetted public sources.
+Your local health department and your doctor are the right contacts for medical decisions.

 - Is this medical advice?